timescale/docs/api/time_bucket.md

 daylight savings time boundaries can be either three hours or one hour.

 <highlight type="important">
-Month, year, and timezone arguments are not supported by the `time_bucket` function.
+Month, year, and timezones are not supported by the `time_bucket` function.
 If you need to use month, year, or timezone arguments, try the experimental [`time_bucket_ng`](/api/latest/hyperfunctions/time_bucket_ng/) function instead.